0xdroot/0xdroot.github.io/_posts/2022-09-04-How-to-create-a-Github-Page-using-a-jekyll-theme.md

 ![Changing Branch](../assets/images/set_2.png)

-After 1-2 minutes the personal page has launched and we can start to write posts or to configure the page to suit our preferences.
+After 1-2 minutes the personal page has launched and we can start to write posts or configure the page to suit our preferences.

 ## Start Posting

 Using GitHub Desktop and MS Code we can start posting articles or whatever we want.
-But before the start, we need to add a folder named *_posts* under the root directory of branch.
+But before the start, we need to add a folder named *_posts* under the root directory of the branch.
 In this folder, we create the markdown files with the posts.
 More information on how to use it we can be found in the [minimal mistakes quick guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)